 Mischo Beauty Worthy ($18)

-Really fun branding with this line as well as vegan, 10-free formulas.
-Tactful Denial is more of a beige-meets-pink, but Virgin? ($15) has a peachier hue if you're into warmth.
+I personally enjoy the cheeky and fun branding with this line, as well as their vegan, 10-free formulas.
+Tactful Denial is more of a beige-meets-pink, but Virgin? has a peachier hue if you're into warmth.

 This post contains affiliate links and I might receive a small commission from purchases.
 Emphasis on small.